Climate of Seattle: Wind

 The Puget Sound Convergence Zone is an important feature of Seattle's weather.
 In the convergence zone, air arriving from the north meets air flowing in from the south.
 Both streams of air originate over the Pacific Ocean; airflow is split by the Olympic Mountains to Seattle's west, then reunited to the east.
 When the air currents meet, they are forced upward, resulting in convection.
 Thunderstorms caused by this activity are usually weak and can occur north and south of town, but Seattle itself rarely receives more than occasional thunder and small hail showers.
 The Hanukkah Eve Wind Storm in December 2006 is an exception that brought heavy rain and winds gusting up to 69 mph, an event that was not caused by the Puget Sound Convergence Zone and was widespread across the Pacific Northwest.
 In December 2007, a strong windstorm brought hurricane force winds and heavy rain, leading to 5 deaths.

 Climate change

 Being a coastal city, Seattle may experience significant effects from rising sea levels.
 The sea has risen by 6 in in the past century, and is expected to rise 28 in by 2100 and 47 in by 2150.
 It is expected that by this time, frequent flooding will become a problem, with now-annual extreme king tide's becoming monthly or even daily events.

 Temperature

 The temperature in Seattle has generally increased steadily and this trend is expected to continue due to anthropogenic warming.
+For the last century, the average has increased roughly 0.3 degrees Fahrenheit each decade.
 By the end of the century, it is predicted that there will be on average around two weeks of 90 F days each year.

+Homes in the area have historically not used air conditioning due to the temperate summer climate; the United States Census Bureau found that 31 percent of households in the Seattle metropolitan area used air conditioning.
+Several major heat waves in the 2010s and 2020s, including the June 2021 heat dome that set record temperatures in the state, led to a large increase in air conditioning use.
+By the end of 2021, the Census Bureau's biannual housing survey found that 53 percent of households in the metropolitan area had air conditioning.